monikastrah/431-2020/classes/class03/README.md

 - [Main Class Website](https://thomaselove.github.io/431/)
 - [Course Calendar](https://thomaselove.github.io/431/calendar.html)
 - Visit [Canvas](https://canvas.case.edu) for the Zoom link for today's class (and to access the recording afterwards.)
+    - Links for all Zoom classes (not just the first four) are now available there.
+Please be sure to log into Zoom through your CWRU account.

 ## Today's Slides